jupyterlite/jupyterlite/docs/quickstart/quick-start.md

-# Deploying your first JupyterLite website on GitHub Pages
+# Deploying your first JupyterLite website